Brass instrument: Tuning

 Since valves lower the pitch, a valve that makes a pitch too low (flat) creates an interval wider than desired, while a valve that plays sharp creates an interval narrower than desired.
 Intonation deficiencies of brass instruments that are independent of the tuning or temperament system are inherent in the physics of the most popular valve design, which uses a small number of valves in combination to avoid redundant and heavy lengths of tubing (this is entirely separate from the slight deficiencies between Western music's dominant equal (even) temperament system and the just (not equal) temperament of the harmonic series itself).
 Since each lengthening of the tubing has an inversely proportional effect on pitch (Pitch of brass instruments), while pitch perception is logarithmic, there is no way for a simple, uncompensated addition of length to be correct in every combination when compared with the pitches of the open tubing and the other valves.

 Absolute tube length

 For example, given a length of tubing equaling 100 units of length when open, one may obtain the following tuning discrepancies:

 Playing notes using valves (notably 1st + 3rd and 1st + 2nd + 3rd) requires compensation to adjust the tuning appropriately, either by the player's lip-and-breath control, via mechanical assistance of some sort, or, in the case of horns, by the position of the stopping hand in the bell.
 'T' stands for trigger on a trombone.

 Relative tube length

-Traditionally the valves lower the pitch of the instrument by adding extra lengths of tubing based on a just tuning:
+Traditionally, the valves lower the pitch of the instrument by adding extra lengths of tubing based on just intonation: